Big, practical and efficient but getting ancient now

 New 2.2-litre BlueHDi engines in 2019

-From July 2019 production, the 2.0-litre BlueHDi was scrapped in favour of a new 2.2-litre BlueHDi engine.
+From July 2019 production, the 2.0-litre BlueHDi engines introduced just three years earlier were scrapped in favour of a new range of 2.2-litre BlueHDi engines.

-This boasts more power across the range (and more torque at the very top), comes with stop-start as standard and complies with the Euro 6D Temp (or EUro 6.2) emissions regulations introduced in September 2019.
+These boast more power across the range (and more torque at the very top), come with stop-start as standard and complies with the Euro 6D Temp (or Euro 6.2) emissions regulations introduced in September 2019.

 New 2.0-litre BlueHDi engines in 2016

-Following a cosmetic makeover in 2014, September 2016 saw the Boxer officially switch over to a new 2.0-litre BlueHDi turbodiesel in compliance with the then current Euro 6 emissions regulations.
+Following a cosmetic makeover in 2014, September 2016 saw the Boxer switch over to a new 2.0-litre BlueHDi turbodiesel engine range in compliance with the then current Euro 6 emissions regulations.

 Plenty of variants

 The Boxer van – which comes in panel and window versions – is available in four body lengths, three wheelbase lengths and three heights.
-It comes in two trim levels, standard and the better-equipped Professional, while the larger variants can be had with a heavy-duty suspension option for better axle-distribution of the load capacity.
+The larger models can be had with a heavy-duty suspension option for better axle-distribution of the load capacity.

-A range of 'Built for Business' ready-made conversions was launched in 2018 to further boost customer choice.
+A range of 'Built for Business' ready-made conversions was launched in 2018 to further boost customer choice, while more recent changes have seen the number of trim levels increased from two to four.

 Peugeot Boxer rivals

-As one of the oldest vans in the large van sector, the Boxer struggles to compete in terms of easy of use with the latest premium rivals, such as the 2018-on Mercedes-Benz Sprinter and 2017-on Volkswagen Crafter - and to some extent the latest Ford Transit as well.
+As one of the oldest vans in the large van sector, the Boxer struggles to compete in terms of ease of use with the latest premium rivals, such as the 2018-on Mercedes-Benz Sprinter and 2017-on Volkswagen Crafter - and the latest Ford Transit, which was heavily upgraded in 2019.

-So it's better to think of the Peugeot as a competitor to the aging Renault Master family, which also includes the Vauxhall Movano and Nissan NV400.
+So it's better to think of the Peugeot as a competitor to the aging Renault Master family, which includes the Nissan NV400 and Vauxhall Movano.
+Vauxhall is now part of the same Groupe PSA family of companies as Peugeot, however, so will soon be based on the same technology as the Boxer as well.

 Peugeot Boxer verdict